Hopetoun Blunder: The Lyne Commission

 Despite significant efforts, Lyne was unable to persuade any other colonial politicians to join his government.
 In particular, Barton wrote to him, "If your object is to ask me to join you in a federal administration, it will be of little use for us to meet and discuss the matter.
 It would be a contradiction of my whole career in relation to federation if I served under a prime minister who had throughout opposed the adoption by the people of the measure of which he is now asked to the first constitutional guardian".
-Lyne returned his commission to Lord Hopetoun at 10 pm on 24 December.
-Alfred Deakin, among others, had now persuaded Hopetoun to commission Barton as Prime Minister if Lyne was not able to form a ministry.
-At 11 pm that evening, Barton was given Hopetoun's commission, and he was successful in forming a government, which took office on 1 January 1901.
-He appointed Lyne as his Minister for Home Affairs.
+Lyne, having failed to secure support, eventually returned his commission to Lord Hopetoun at 10 pm on 24 December 1900.